 Golden and White-tailed Eagle

-Eagles are key targets every week of the year, with Golden Eagle seen nearby throughout the year, with sub-adult White-tailed Eagles becoming increasingly common.
-All our trips to the West Coast give options to see both Eagle species.
+Eagles are key targets every week of the year, with Golden Eagle seen nearby throughout the year and White-tailed Eagles increasingly common.
+All our trips to the West Coast give options to see both eagle species.
 We always view eagles from public roads and never approach the birds within breeding territories.
 By late July young birds are airborne, and late summer and autumn are particularly good, with winter being superb for birds displaying and maintaining their territories.

-Dotterel are present on their breeding grounds in the Cairngorms from early May till mid August, with the best chance of seeing the colourful females in May, and 'tame' males with chicks in July.
+Dotterel are present on their breeding grounds in the Cairngorms from early May till mid-August, with the best chance of seeing colourful females in May, and males with chicks in July.
 One advantage of our fabulous location in the centre of the Cairngorms National Park is that we are close to all the key habitats for special birds, and we pick the best day for our mountain adventure.
 Weather plays a big part in our search for these birds, and we try to pick the best available day.
-We occasionally see the birds from the Funicular platform, but generally require an optional walk on a good trail of 5-6 miles with 1200 ft of climb, going at a slow pace.
+We generally require an optional walk on a good trail, going at a slow pace.

-A resident species, that moves across and up and down the mountains according to weather and time of year.
-In all seasons it is possible to see them from the Funicular Platform, though the best and most consistent views are gained by walking up the hill, usually around 3-4 miles return on a good path, with a climb of around 850ft.
+A resident species that moves across and up and down the mountains according to weather and time of year.
+In all seasons it is possible to see them though the best and most consistent views are gained by walking up the hill, often for 1- 3 miles return on a good path.
 Some weeks Ptarmigan are visible from the road, while some weeks (particularly mid-summer), we may have to search on the high tops, requiring a longer walk.
 Our experienced guides are in the hills most weeks of the year and know the best places to look, so we have a very high success rate with this enigmatic species.